InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 to production and are generally allowed to perform tasks that have a higher level of risk associated with them.

 The Product Owner is the third role in InnerSource.
-Whether or not there is one depends on the type of InnerSource community and the products they build.
+Whether or not there is a dedicated PO depends on the type of InnerSource community and the products they build.
+Especially in grass-roots type InnerSource communities like the one I work in, the TC also acts as a PO.
 Similar to agile processes, the PO is responsible for defining and prioritizing requirements and stories for the community to implement.
 The PO therefore often interacts with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
 In the Host/Guest analogy, the PO would be the one of determines what Host and Guest work on in the communities House.
 Please check out our Product Owner Learning Path video for more detailed information.

 ---(not added in text, yet)
 - Product Owner: Distinction between the guest and host PO - have to negotiate